-3.3. - A third group of legal difficulties potentially triggered by the use of mobile communications is unconnected to Article 10(3) UN Electronic Communications Convention, but rather arises due to legal rules which continue to give relevance to the place where a declaration is made.
+A third group of legal difficulties potentially triggered by the use of mobile communications is unconnected to article 10(3) of the UN Electronic Communications Convention, but rather arises due to legal rules which continue to give relevance to the place where a declaration is made.

-a) Place of Communication in the Conflict of Laws
+(a) Place of communication in the conflict of laws

-This is first and foremost true under a number of domestic conflict of laws regimes: Despite the tendency in recent years to regard the place of contracting as less and less decisive (), the lex loci actus and the lex loci contractus have retained their general importance in some countries.
-One prominent example is the private international law of Brazil, where contractual obligations continue to be governed by the law of the place of contracting according to Article 9 of the Introductory Law to the Brazilian Civil Code.
-Another example are conflict of laws rules in the United States, although today only a minority among the States within the U.S. still follow the lex loci contractus rule ().
+This is first and foremost true under a number of domestic conflict-of-laws regimes: despite the tendency in recent years to regard the place of contracting as less and less decisive (Hay, Lando & Rotunda 1985: 240), the lex loci actus and the lex loci contractus have retained their general importance in some countries.
+One prominent example is the private international law of Brazil, where contractual obligations continue to be governed by the law of the place of contracting according to article 9 of the Introductory Law to the Brazilian Civil Code.
+Another example is conflict-of-laws rules in the United States, although today only a minority of the states within the United States still follow the lex loci contractus rule (Hay, Borchers & Symeonides 2010: 1171-1172).

-Even under conflict of laws regimes that still look to the place of contracting, the particularities of mobile communication may be accommodated by way of a reasonable interpretation of the lex loci contractus rule.
-In this spirit, the U.S.-American Restatement (Second) on the Conflict of Laws already in 1971 recognized that the place of contracting may only have a limited importance in certain circumstances: "By way of contrast, the place of contracting will have little significance, if any, when it is purely fortuitous and bears no relation to the parties and the contract, such as when a letter of acceptance is mailed in a railroad station in the course of an interstate trip" (58).
-This example used for illustration in 1971 is arguably comparable to today's sending of an acceptance via e-mail while the sender is changing airplanes in some airport, thereby indicating that the place of such an electronic communication would similarly be regarded as having
+Even under conflict-of-laws regimes that still look to the place of contracting, the particularities of mobile communication may be accommodated by way of a reasonable interpretation of the lex loci contractus rule.
+In this spirit, the US-American Restatement (Second) on the Conflict of Laws already in 1971 recognised that the place of contracting may have limited importance only in certain circumstances:

+'By way of contrast, the place of contracting will have little significance, if any, when it is purely fortuitous and bears no relation to the parties and the contract, such as when a letter of acceptance is mailed in a railroad station in the course of an interstate trip' (Restatement (Second) Conflict of Laws 1971, § 188 comment (e)).

+This example used for illustration in 1971 is arguably comparable to today's sending of an acceptance via email while the sender is changing airplanes in some airport, thereby indicating that the place of such an electronic communication would similarly be regarded as having an insignificant relationship to the transaction and the parties under the principles of US conflict of laws.